-1. Click Add New... shown in Figure 4-60, you will see the following screen Figure 4-61.
+1. Click Add New... shown in Figure 4-65, you will see the following screen Figure 4-66.

-Figure 4-61 Add or Modify a Static Route Entry
+Figure 4-66 Add or Modify a Static Route Entry

-- 2. Enter the following data. - ➤ Destination IP Address - The Destination IP Address is the address of the network or host that you want to assign to a static route. - > Subnet Mask The Subnet Mask determines which portion of an IP Address is the network portion, and which portion is the host portion. - > Gateway - This is the IP Address of the gateway device that allows for contact between the Router and the network or host. - 3.
+- 2. Enter the following data. - ➤ Destination Network - The Destination Network is the address of the network or host that you want to assign to a static route. - > Subnet Mask - The Subnet Mask determines which portion of an IP Address is the network portion, and which portion is the host portion. - ➤ Default Gateway - This is the IP Address of the default gateway device that allows for the contact between the Router and the network or host. - 3.
 Select Enabled or Disabled for this entry on the Status drop-down list. - 4.
 Click the Save button to make the entry take effect.